qiyangduan/standard-models-1/README.md

 # What this book talks about and not talks about
 This book will focus on how to build data mining models for each business problem in various industries.

-Though I worked quite hard to
+Though I worked hard learning theories of each algorithms, like SVM, GMM, etc, I am still no match to those real experts.
+Therefore, I will only try to apply those algorithms to some real business problems, but not to improve the algorithm from technical point of view.